 How Does AR Automation Work?

-The workflow may differ from one company to the next, but the three basic tenets of accounts receivable remain in place with automation: invoicing, collecting payment and then reconciling the two to ensure that the information matches.
+The workflow may differ from one company to the next, but the basic steps of accounts receivable remain in place with automation: invoicing, payment collection, reconciliation, and reporting.
+Here’s a basic overview of how automation is applied to each:

-Automation makes it easier to generate timely invoices in a format that meets the customer’s accounts payable requirements.
-It also decreases the number of times the AR team needs to input key data points, such as invoice information, payment terms and any details unique to the customer.
-Once this data gets entered into the system at the time a customer makes a purchase, the data can follow the customer’s account through the span of the payment process.
-For example, if a client is supposed to be billed on the 10th of the month, invoices will be generated and delivered to the customer automatically that day.
+In addition, automation makes it easier to generate timely invoices in formats that meet the customer’s accounts payable requirements while decreasing the number of times the AR team needs to input key data points, such as invoice details, payment terms, and customer-specific information.
+Once this data is entered into the system at the time a customer makes a purchase, it seamlessly follows the customer’s account through the span of the payment process.
+For example, if a client is supposed to be billed on the 10th of the month, invoices will be automatically generated and delivered to the customer that day.

 -